mars0i/majure/README.md

 Replaces Student.java with Student.clj, i.e. reimplements the `Student`
 class in Clojure.
 The `Students` and `StudentsWithUI` classes are still written in Java.
-Student.clj is a drop-in replacement for Student.java.
+Student.clj is a drop-in replacement for Student.java using Clojure's `gen-class` macro.

 ### 2:

-Starting from experiment 1, replaces Students.java with Students.clj, i.e. both `Student` and `Students` are written in Clojure.
+Starting from experiment 1, replaces Students.java with Students.clj,
+i.e. both `Student` and `Students` are written in Clojure.
 `StudentsWithUI` remains in Java.
-I needed to make small modifications to StudentsWithUI.java to make this work.
+I needed to make small modifications to StudentsWithUI.java as well as Student.clj to make this work.

 ### 3:

 Starting from experiment 3, replaces StudentsWithUI.java with StudentsWithUI.clj.
 This is an all-Clojure version of the students app.
-In this version, I used `proxy` as well as `gen-class`.
+In this version I used `proxy` as well as `gen-class` to create Java classes in Clojure.

 -------------------------